Understanding the 83(b) Election and Restricted Stock

 Conclusion

-Along with this risk, the company’s share price could decrease by the time the shares vest.
-This is a risk because if the employee had waited to pay the tax until the vest date, they would have had a lower amount reported on their income.
+Along with this risk, the company’s share price could also decrease by the time the shares vest.
+If the employee had waited to pay the tax until the vest date, a lower amount would have been reported on their income.
 This is why it is essential to talk with your financial advisor, walk through the potential scenarios, and see if the section 83(b) election is the right choice for you.

 Need Some Help?